microsoftgraph/microsoft-graph-docs-contrib/concepts/onenote-best-practices.md

 ## When getting all pages for a user, do so for each section separately

-While Microsoft Graph exposes an endpoint to retrieve all pages, this isn't the best way to get all the pages the user has access to.
-When the user has too many sections and an attempt is made to get all pages, you will see a response with HTTP status code 400 and message "The number of maximum sections is exceeded for this request.
+Microsoft Graph exposes an endpoint to retrieve all pages; however, this isn't the best way to get all the pages the user has access to.
+When the user has too many sections and an attempt is made to get all pages, you will see a response with HTTP status code `400` and the following message: "The maximum number of sections is exceeded for this request.
 To get pages for accounts with a high number of sections, we recommend getting pages for one section at a time."
-For more information on this error code, see [OneNote Error Codes](https://learn.microsoft.com/en-us/graph/onenote-error-codes#20266).
+For more information about this error code, see [OneNote error codes](/graph/onenote-error-codes#20266).

 It is better to iterate each section, getting pages for each one separately.